aomlomics/tourmaline/README.md

 #### Unfiltered mode

-For now, let's run the workflow without filtering.
+Continue the workflow without filtering (for now).
 If you are satisfied with your parameters and files, run the *taxonomy* rule (for unfiltered data):

 ```
 snakemake dada2_pe_taxonomy_unfiltered
 ```

-Continue with the *diversity* rule (for unfiltered data):
+Next, run the *diversity* rule (for unfiltered data):

 ```
 snakemake dada2_pe_diversity_unfiltered